African Studies M.A.

 ACADEMIC COUNSELING

-We appreciate your understanding and encourage you to read our FAQs and program websites.
+Please Note: During Oct - Nov 24 we will be having limited appointments.
+We encourage you to read our FAQs and program websites.
 If you still have questions or concerns, you may contact us at undergrads@international.ucla.edu (please include your name & UID).

 We strive to provide holistic and comprehensive support to our students through one-on-one advising, workshops, and events that focus on academic and professional planning, exploration of research, internship opportunities, and experiences abroad.